itsOwen/girlfriend-morning-gn-text/README.md

 Too Lazy to Send your Girlfriend Daily Good Morning and Good Night Messages?
 Here's a Solution :) A Simple Script that sends whatsapp greetings to your loved ones :)

+## PLEASE GIVE IT A STAR IF YOU LIKE MY WORK, THANKS <3

 <img src="https://i.ibb.co/PMFJdSv/image.jpg">

 ## DISCLAIMER